 Encapsulation of Active Pharmaceutical Compounds in core-shell microcapsules is of great interest for several purposes including: taste and odor masking as well as controlled release of drugs.
 In pharmaceutics, the possibility to encapsulate drugs, nutrients, and living cells that can be protected by a solid biocompatible shell can be used to target a specific site for therapy.

-In this context, microcapsules with a PLGA shell and aqueous core have been widely studied because PLGA microcapsules appear to be successful new drug delivery systems (DDS).
-Due to the good biocompatibility and biodegradability of PLGA, microcapsules can be used in various applications such as long-term drug release systems, vaccine adjuvants, and in tissue engineering .
+In this context, PLGA microcapsules with shell and aqueous core have been widely studied because PLGA microcapsules appear to be successful new drug delivery systems (DDS).
+Due to the good biocompatibility and biodegradability of this polymer, PLGA microcapsules can be used in various applications such as long-term drug release systems, vaccine adjuvants, and tissue engineering .